python/cpython/Doc/library/idle.rst

 with escape codes before they are output.

-Normal and error output are generally kept separate (on separate lines) from code input and each other,  They each get different highlight colors.
+Normal and error output are generally kept separate (on separate lines) from code input and each other.
+They each get different highlight colors.

 For SyntaxError tracebacks, the normal '^' marking where the error was detected is replaced by coloring the text with an error highlight.